-NordFuel Oy is planning to build a biorefinery that would produce ethanol fuel from wood next to the Kanteleen Voima’s thermal power plant in Haapavesi.
-The refinery would produce lignin and biogas as well as sludge, which could be used as fertiliser, as by-products.
-At the same time, the existing power plant would be developed into a modern CHP plant.
+NordFuel Oy is planning to build a biorefinery that would produce ethanol fuel from wood next to the Kanteleen Voima’s power plant in Haapavesi.
+The refinery would produce lignin and biogas as well as bio-based carbon dioxide, as by-products.
+The operation of the existing power plant would be changed into an energy center of the biorefinery, which would produce the heating and cooling energy needed by the site.

 NordFuel project at a glance